kevintuhumury/torreya.js/README.md

 # Torreya.js

 Torreya.js is a jQuery Modal plugin written in CoffeeScript.
 It's basically extracted from the Wordpress plugin called NewMediaFreakr.
 NewMediaFreakr is a Flickr gallery used on [New Media Freak](http://www.newmediafreak.nl) and can be viewed [here](http://www.newmediafreak.nl/fotografie).
-The Wordpress plugin will also be released once it's usable (it needs some cleaning up) for the public.
+The Wordpress plugin will also be released once it's usable for the public (it needs some cleaning up).

 ### What's up with the name?

 Torreya is a genus of conifers comprising several species.
-Torreya.js has a wood background pattern in the modal created by default, so I needed something related to wood and that's basically it.
+Torreya.js has wood as a background pattern in the modal created by default, so I needed something related to wood and that's basically it.

 ## Usage

 You can either call the Torreya.js modal window on a jQuery object or send a jQuery object as a first argument.
-Both options are shown below with and without overwriting a default options:
+Both options are shown below with and without overwriting a default option:

 ``` coffee-script
 $(".content").torreya()